SuperNeurons: FFT-based Gradient Sparsification in the Distributed Training of Deep Neural Networks: Background and Motivation

-DNNs are extremely effective at modeling complex nonlinearities thanks to the representation power of millions of parameters.
-The number of parameters dictates the size of the gradients, as gradients modify parameters to achieve the intended behavior.
-Specifically, the gradient sizes of AlexNet, VGG16, ResNet50, and InceptionV4 are 250MB, 553MB, 102MB, and 170MB.
+\textbf{Challenge I: Enormous amounts of communications during training.} DNNs are extremely effective at modeling complex nonlinearities thanks to the representation power of millions of parameters.
+The number of parameters dictates the size of the gradients.
+Specifically, the gradient sizes of AlexNet, VGG16, ResNet32, and Inception-V4 are 250MB, 553MB, 102MB, and 170MB.
+Even with the highly optimized allreduce implementation on a 56 Gbps FDR network, communication overhead remains significant.
+For example, the communication for AlexNet, VGG16, Inception-V4 and ResNet32 at regular single-GPU batch sizes\footnote{the single GPU batch size for AlexNet is 64, and 16 for others.} consumes $64.17\%, 18.62\%, 33.07\%$ and $43.96\%$ of an iteration time, respectively.